What Is a Letter of Intent to Bid? | The Bid Lab

 • A handwritten signature

 It’s that simple!
-Keep in mind that the LOI should not be used to ask questions or include information on how your company plans to respond to their RFP.
+Keep in mind that the LOI should not be used to ask questions or include information on how your company plans to respond to its RFP.
 All of those details will have their opportunity to shine during the remainder of the response process.
-It is also a good idea to keep your Letter of Intent focused and succinct, and thus this letter should be no longer than one (1) page.
+It is also a good idea to keep your Letter of Intent focused and succinct.
+Therefore, this letter should be no longer than one page.

-Your Letter of Intent is complete, but now you have to write the RFP!
-Don’t worry, we’ve got your back.
 The Bid Lab helps small and medium-sized businesses win big opportunities within the procurement world.
+For more pointers about how to write a winning bid, learn the dos and don’ts of writing RFP cover letters and organize a successful executive summary.
 We help your business stand out by implementing our tried-and-true methods to organize your data, processes and people.
-So, contact us today to see how we can make your experience a positive and informative one!
+So, contact The Bid Lab today to see how we can make your experience a positive and informative one!
+Reach out for a free consultation by calling 1-844-4BIDLAB or emailing respond@thebidlab.com.

 INTERESTED IN WORKING TOGETHER?